Is A 2022 Cape Cod Winter Getaway For You?

 Drive from Hyannis to Truro to spot the Nobska Light in Falmouth all the way to the Race Point Lighthouse in P-town.

-8. Look for Antiquities
+8. Look for Antiques

-Sandwich is the oldest town on the Cape and has an Antique Center which houses relics from the ancient days.
+Sandwich is the oldest town on the Cape and has antique shops which houses relics from the ancient days.
+The Antiques Center of Yarmouth also offers many interesting finds to admire and learn more about the history of Cape Cod.

 9. Taste the Local Flavor

-You could choose to run a mile to warm yourself in the chill or take the easy way out with a beer at some of Cape Cod’s breweries.
+You could choose to run a mile to get warm or take the easy way out with a beer at some of Cape Cod’s breweriesEnjoy a hearty swig at Cape Cod Beer in Hyannis or grab a drink the Hog Island Brewery in Orleans.

 Where to Stay During the Winter in Cape Cod